 Located in Tauranga City, the Tauranga Yoga Centre (TYC) has been bringing yoga classes to your community since 1972.
 We are an Incorporated Society registered with the Charities Services and NZ Companies Office -Trusts & Societies and governed by an elected committee.
 As such we encourage people to become members of TYC to in order to benefit from our non profit status.

-To offer our community affordable Yoga classes to enable as many people as possible to become members and discover the benefits and joy of a regular yoga practice.
+To offer our community affordable yoga classes to enable as many people as possible to become members and discover the benefits and joy of a regular yoga practice.

-To provide a safe and welcoming environment for members and casual students to practice yoga in.
+To provide a safe and welcoming environment for members and casual students to practice yoga.

 To ensure that our teachers are professional, trained to an appropriate standard, and to ensure TYC remains not aligned to any one yoga practice or philosophy.